Board of Directors

 Mike serves as co-chair of Thompson & Knight’s cross-practice Data Privacy and CyberSecurity initiative.
 Distinctions and Honors include: The Best Lawyers in America® by Woodward/White Inc. (Corporate Law) 2013-2015; and Texas Super Lawyers® by Thomson Reuters (Mergers & Acquisitions, Securities & Corporate Finance, Business/Corporate); 2003-2004, 2006-2007, 2013-2014.

 Dr. Lena Green, DSW, LCSW, CLC, is a graduate of the NYU Silver School of Social Work with over 20 years of direct clinical practice with children and families.
-She is skilled in various areas of mental health, program planning and development, clinical supervision and building strategic partnerships.
+She is currently Executive Director of HOPE Center Harlem.
+Lena is skilled in various areas of mental health, program planning and development, clinical supervision and building strategic partnerships.
 As a clinical social worker and psychotherapist, Lena has a deep commitment to community, working with underserved and marginalized populations.
 She is the Founder of The Akira Center, Inc., a free community based social services program focusing on fatherhood, healthy relationships, and mental health.

 Lena received her bachelor’s degree in psychology from the University of Massachusetts at Amherst and her master’s degrees from Silver School of Social work at NYU.
 She holds Post-Master’s Certificates in Advance Clinical Practice from Silberman School of Social Work at Hunter College, and in the Treatment of Alcohol and Drug Addicted Clients (TADAC) from NYU Silver School of Social Work.